VIEW ALUMNI BY DECADE:

 Sara Aeikens, ’63, operates Imprints International and is a photographer in Albert Lea, MN.
 Contact her at email@example.com

 Siah Armajani, ’63, (Tehran, Iran) is a world-renowned sculptor.
 He designed the Olympic cauldron lit dramatically by Muhammad Ali at the ’96 games in Atlanta and the Irene Hixon Whitney Bridge linking the Walker Art Center Sculpture Garden with Loring Park in Minneapolis.
-Siah Armajani: Follow This Line, the first comprehensive retrospective in the United States devoted to Armajani, will be at the Walker Art Center, Mpls., Sep 8, 2018–Dec 30, 2019.
+Siah Armajani: Follow This Line, the first comprehensive retrospective in the United States devoted to Armajani, will be at the Walker Art Center, Mpls., Sep 8, 2018–Dec 30, 2018.
+The New York Times recently published an article about his work in New York.
 He had a solo exhibit at Alexander Gray Associates Gallery, NYC, in 2016.
 His Tomb Series was profiled in the New York Times in September 2014.
 Other permanent constructions include Lighthouse and Bridge on Staten Island, Reading Garden No.1 in Roanoke, Virginia; Reading House in Lake Placid, New York; The Louis Kahn Lecture Room at the Samuel S. Fleisher Art Memorial in Philadelphia, Pennsylvania; Gazebo for Two Anarchists: Gabriella Antolini and Alberto Antolini, at Storm King Art Center in Mountainville, NY; and NOAA Bridges in Seattle, Washington.
 He had a solo exhibit at Weinstein Gallery in Minneapolis in 2006.
 In 2010 he received one of 50 United States Artists fellowships to artists, which involves a $50,000 unrestricted grant to further their work.